Can you wear a convex barrier ring with a convex wafer?

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,585 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 w30bob

-Hi jules,
+Hi Jules,

-If your stoma retracts to flush or almost flush you should probably stay with a convex barrier.
+If your stoma retracts to flush or almost flush, you should probably stay with a convex barrier.
 My stoma never retracts that far, but I have the same issue with the barrier and ring material degrading fast around my stoma due to the constant moisture and mostly liquid output.
 The convex wafer acts to push the skin down around your stoma, where a non-convex doesn't.
 I've gotten used to changing my barrier every third or fourth day, but can't really go longer than that without causing skin irritation around my stoma.
-Your best bet is to try as many products as you can, most will send free samples of everything you want to try.
-I like the silicone rings, as they maintain a good seal around the stoma, but they lose adhesion to your skin pretty quickly.
-At least for me and most who have tried them.
-If you use a ring just put it in wax paper (parchment paper) and flatten it with a rolling pin as thin as you can get it.
+Your best bet is to try as many products as you can; most will send free samples of everything you want to try.
+I like the silicone rings, as they maintain a good seal around the stoma, but they lose adhesion to your skin pretty quickly, at least for me and most who have tried them.
+If you use a ring, just put it in wax paper (parchment paper) and flatten it with a rolling pin as thin as you can get it.
 Hollister makes a 4" diameter ring that's already pretty thin, as well as their smaller, thicker ring.
 You can flatten them both and then trim off any excess you don't need.
 Keep experimenting until you find what works for you!

 ;O)